-The Java.lang.Object class encompasses crucial methods, including hashCode(), which play a pivotal role in real-time applications.
+The Java.lang.Object class encompasses crucial methods, including hashCode(), which play a key role in real-time applications.
 Notably, the hashCode() method of Object is implemented as a native method, meaning its actual implementation does not reside solely within the Java programming language.
 Upon examining the source code of the Object class, one can observe the following code snippet pertaining to the hashCode() method.

 This observation highlights the fact that the hashCode method in Java provides a native implementation that, to some extent, returns the memory address.
 Nevertheless, it is feasible to override the hashCode method in a custom implementation class.
 Native methods, in general, are either intrinsic, meaning they are built-in and optimized by the Java Virtual Machine, or they are written in machine-specific "native" code outside the scope of the Java language.